 I know for a fact Aimee hadn’t done my review by the 2nd of March like she claimed, as I had been checking her website daily.
 I confronted Aimee with the screenshots, and threatened to present the evidence to PayPal that she was running a scam if she didn’t refund my money.
 I didn’t get a response from her by email, but I did get this email from PayPal only minutes later.

-Part of me wishes I had of sent the evidence to PayPal, on the hopes her account may have been banned.
+Part of me wishes I had sent the evidence to PayPal before sending it to her, as her account may have been banned.
+But the option to present more evidence disappeared the instant she refunded my money, as that automatically closed the dispute.
 But hopefully this information will at least help her next unfortunate victim.
 If you are that victim, make the call yourself as to which option you want to go with.
 Oh and if you haven’t figured it out yet, just don’t pay for reviews.
 Even if it isn’t a scam.
 If you’re looking for free, honest reviews, I’d recommend Booksprout.